thegoonies/thegoonies.github.io/_posts/2021-04-04-shakti-ctf-2021-art-gallery-2.md

 </body>
 </html>
 ```
-But there is nothing else there so let's go back to the SQLi.
+But now we feel stuck so let's go back to the SQLi.

 Turns out we actually have a boolean SQLi:
 * `username=test'%2b(select*from(select('a'))a)#&password=` -> "welcome!!"